-Word lengths for practitioner journals tend on the whole to be shorter than for academic journals; practitioners are busy people, whose professional reading time must be carefully focused.
-Note carefully the word limit and DO NOT REGARD IT AS THE TARGET.
+Word lengths for practitioner journals tend overall to be shorter than for academic journals.
 Brevity and conciseness will be much appreciated by your readers.

-Write in a lively concise style, as if you were writing for a magazine rather than an academic journal:
+Write in a lively and engaging style, as if you were writing for a magazine rather than an academic journal:

 - Write as clearly as possible.

-- Break your article up into reasonably short paragraphs, and use short sentences as in this example:
+- Break your article up into reasonably short paragraphs, and use short sentences.

-- Use sub-headings to break up the text.
+- Use active verbs, use sub-headings to break up the text.